 For the more independent high school kids, homeschooling (or continuing education from home) is pretty straightforward.

-But for the parents of smaller children who need adult supervision and a firm homeschooling schedule, the future might look somewhat daunting.
+But for the parents of smaller children who need constant adult supervision and a firm homeschooling schedule, the future might look somewhat daunting.

 For those families who have never ventured into the world of teaching their kids from home and haven’t the slightest clue as to how to start homeschooling (just so that you know it’s really not that difficult ) the ideas of turning their lives upside down seems like an unrealistic, disruptive and (not to mention) scary thought.

 But not everyone feels like this.

 For some?
 The Benefits of Homeschooling Are Coming To Light.

 Many students who are continuing their education from home are finding that they actually prefer this new fangled way of learning.

 (At last.
 I’m in the cool gang).

-This post, highlighting the benefits of homeschooling, is to help those that feel as though they are drowning in a sea of empty toilet rolls.
+This post, highlighting the benefits of homeschooling, is to help those that feel as though they might be drowning.